arduino/help-center-content/content/Hardware/Core Boards/If-Arduino-UNO-or-Mega-2560-is-not-recognized-by-the-computer.md

 title: "If Arduino UNO or Mega 2560 is not recognized by the computer"
 ---

-Missing or corrupted **USB-to-Serial** firmware can cause Uno (except WiFi Rev2) and Mega boards to be recognized as any of the following:
+Missing or corrupted **USB-to-Serial** firmware can cause UNO (except WiFi Rev2) and Mega boards to be recognized as any of the following:

 - Unknown Device
 - Composite Device